 Our institutes train and help faculty and staff develop their social action course syllabus or workshop series to engage students in creating and leading policy change campaigns.
 Currently, there is no registration fee for these Institutes.
 In return, we ask that attendees commit to the following:

-- 1) Upon Acceptance to the Institute, Nominate a Few Colleagues to Attend an Institute
+- 1) Upon Acceptance to the Institute: Nominate Colleagues to Attend an Institute

-- 5) One-Month Prior to Teaching It, Email Final Syllabus.
+- 5) One-Month Prior to Teaching Social Action Course, Email Us Your Final Syllabus.

-- 6) Three Weeks into Semester, Complete “Student Campaign” Survey.
+- 6) Four to Five Weeks into Semester, Students Complete “Student Campaign” Survey.

 - 7) At End of Semester, Encourage Students to Attend the College Summit on Social Action.